AbhignaReddy10/AbhignaReddy10/README.md

 -# 👋 Hey there!
 I'm Abhigna Reddy
-- 👋 Het there, I'm Abhigna Reddy, a Btech student in Computer Science Major
+- A btech second year student in Computer Science
 - 👀 I’m interested in programming, artificial intelligence and software development.
 - 🌱 I’m currently learning the tech stack required to becomme an full fledged software developer
 ## 🌟 About Me